xChiro/BlackArrowsCrewFinding/README.md

 Code Review: All contributions will be reviewed to maintain the quality and integrity of the codebase.
 License

-This project is licensed under the MIT License.
+This project is licensed under license.
 See the LICENSE file for details.

 Contact